Henderson and TIAA-CREF form $20 billion real estate fund

 TIAA-CREF, which will hold a 60 percent stake in the new venture, will buy Henderson's North American real estate fund as part of the deal, making a 114 million pound payment to Henderson.
 No further financial details were provided.

 Growing investor demand for real estate fund managers to put their own money into deals was a major reason behind the tie up, Henderson said.
-TIAA-CREF will invest $1.5 billion over the next five years, far exceeding any sums Henderson could muster on its own.
+TIAA-CREF will invest 1.5 billion pounds over the next five years, far exceeding any sums Henderson could muster on its own.

 The real estate fund management industry has been under pressure since the financial crash as smaller funds find it more difficult to raise money, attract high-quality staff and benefit from efficiencies of scale to deliver the high returns demanded by investors.